 The takeout menu at Sasaya Cafe changes weekly, but the bento boxes are packed with nutritional dishes that are perfect for those looking for a quick yet healthy meal.
 The bento boxes range from ¥1,100 to ¥1,350 while the salads and sandwiches will set you back around ¥800.

-Since opening in the new Shibuya Parco late last year, this vegan izakaya has attracted a legion of fans with its tasty meatless reinvention of Japanese soul food.
-While Shibuya Parco is closed right now, you can still get Izakaya Masaka’s food for delivery.
+Since opening in the new Shibuya Parco late last year, this vegan izakaya has attracted a legion of fans with its tasty meatless reinvention of Japanese soul food and now you can get Izakaya Masaka’s food for delivery.